ELynx/screeps-world/README.md

 `dist` - deployment payload

-`history` - historical data worth saving
+`history` - historical data and code worth saving

 ## TODO

-In emergency release stored energy.
+In emergency, release stored energy.

+Plunders and other creepshas some place to dump resources.

 Spawn blocked in one room starves other rooms.